vpenso/slurm-example/INSTALL.md

+## SLURM Installation

-This example uses virtual machines setup with vm-tools:
+This example uses a virtual machines instance setup with vm-tools:

 https://github.com/vpenso/vm-tools

 The shell script ↴ [source_me.sh][0] adds the tool-chain in this repository to your shell environment.

-Read [docs/slurm_daemons.md][2] for an overview about operating `slurmctld` and `slurmd`.

-## Single Node
+### Single Node

-Install Slurm with a minimal configuration on a single node.
+Install SLURM with a minimal configuration on a single node.

 File                                 | Description
 -------------------------------------|----------------------------------